Classic 4-Day Inca Trail to Machu Picchu 2027

 Phuyupatamarca (3,680 m) 12,073 feet

-Wake-up at 3:30 AM.
-After an early breakfast, we head to the Wiñay Wayna checkpoint, which opens at 5:30 AM.
-Being among the first hikers on the trail allows us to enjoy a quieter and more memorable approach to the Sun Gate before the larger crowds arrive.
+Wake-up call at 3:30 AM.
+After an early breakfast, you’ll walk to the Wiñay Wayna checkpoint, which opens at 5:30 AM.
+Being among the first hikers through the gate allows for a peaceful, crowd-free walk toward the Sun Gate.

-From the Sun Gate, we descend approximately 40 minutes to the famous Guardian’s House viewpoint, the classic location for Machu Picchu’s postcard photograph.
-Your guide then leads a comprehensive 2-hour guided tour on Circuit 3-B (Royalty Route), exploring highlights such as the Temple of the Sun, the House of the Inca, the Sacred Water Fountains, ceremonial sectors, and other important archaeological features.
+A gentle 40-minute descent leads to the iconic Guardian’s House viewpoint, the best location for the classic postcard photograph of Machu Picchu.
+Your certified guide then leads a comprehensive 2-hour guided tour of Circuit 3-B (Royalty Route), visiting highlights such as the Temple of the Sun, the House of the Inca, the Sacred Water Fountains, and the Sacred Rock.

-After the guided tour, you’ll take the shuttle bus down to Aguas Calientes, where you will have free time for lunch.
-In the afternoon, board the return train to Ollantaytambo, followed by a private transfer back to your Cusco hotel, arriving at approximately 8:30 PM.
+After the guided tour, you’ll take the shuttle bus to Aguas Calientes, where you’ll have free time for lunch (not included).
+In the afternoon, board the train to Ollantaytambo before meeting your private transportation back to Cusco, arriving at your hotel at approximately 8:30 PM.

 Breakfast